kylejones200/psis_4700_applied_ai/webslides/topic_How-Computers-See.md

 ## From Numbers to Meaning

 The computer doesn't "see a cat."
-It detects patterns in the numbers — edges, shapes, textures — and learns which patterns belong to cats.
+It detects patterns in the numbers — edges, shapes, textures — and learns which patterns belong to cats
 Vision models transform pixel data into meaning through layers of pattern recognition

 ![](images/kids-as-greek-dogs.png)